TharindraParanagama/MovieClassification/README.md

 # MovieClassification
-A web based tool using machine learning to determine the IMDb rating of a given the movie's features.
+A web based tool using machine learning to determine the IMDb rating given a movie's features.

 The approach to this project was as follows: